Enoch Powell: Political beliefs

 Powell's speeches and television interviews throughout his political life displayed a suspicion towards "the Establishment" in general, and by the 1980s there was a regular expectation that he would make some sort of speech or act in a way designed to upset the government and ensure he would not be offered a life peerage (and thus be transferred to the House of Lords).
-Some believe he had no intention of accepting a peerage as long as Heath sat in the Commons (which he did until after Powell's death.)
+Some believe he had no intention of accepting a peerage as long as Heath sat in the Commons (which he did until after Powell's death).
 Powell had opposed the Life Peerages Act and felt it would be hypocritical to accept one himself since no prime minister had ever offered him a hereditary peerage.

 Legacy

 Powell sat for the sculptor Alan Thornhill for a portrait in clay.
 The correspondence file relating to the Powell portrait bust is held as part of the Thornhill Papers (2006:56) in the archive of the Henry Moore Foundation's Henry Moore Institute in Leeds and the terracotta remains in the collection of the artist.
 The English photographer Allan Warren produced many portraits of Powell.

 There are 24 images of Powell in the National Portrait Gallery Collection including work by Alexander Bassano's studios, Anne-Katrin Purkiss, and a 1971 cartoon by Gerald Scarfe.

-Powell's "Rivers of Blood" speech was subject of the play What Shadows by Chris Hannan, staged in Birmingham from 27 October to 12 November 2016, with Powell portrayed by the Scottish actor Ian McDiarmid and Clem Jones by George Costigan.
+Powell's "Rivers of Blood" speech was the subject of the play What Shadows by Chris Hannan, staged in Birmingham from 27 October to 12 November 2016, with Powell portrayed by the Scottish actor Ian McDiarmid and Clem Jones by George Costigan.
 Powell appears briefly as a character in James Graham's 2021 play Best of Enemies.

 In August 2002 Powell appeared 55th in the list of 100 Greatest Britons of all time (voted for by the public in a BBC nationwide poll).

 Keir Starmer's "Island of strangers" speech in 2025 received comparisons to Powell's "Rivers of Blood" speech.
 The Prime Minister's Office rejected comparisons to Powell and defended use of the phrase, saying that Starmer was "using his own words to rightly both recognise the contribution migrants have made over generations and to make the point that uncontrolled migration has been too high".
 Starmer later said that using the phrase was a mistake, saying it "wasn't right.
 I'll give you the honest truth: I deeply regret using it".